Trioplane/timer-bb-plugin/README.md

-# Adds a timer at the status bar at the bottomof the screen so you can keep track on how long you've been in blockbench
+# Adds a timer at the status bar of you Blockbench screen to keep track on how long you didnt touch grass
-How to use: Just install it and it will work :), To reset the timer reopen blockbench, im planning to make a reset button in the future

-How to style with CSS: use the selector "#trplnr-timer" by trplnr
+# How to use:
+  Install the plugin and it will work automatically.

+# How do I ther reset timer?
+  Theres a button that says "Reset Timer" click it and will turn back to 0:0:0

+# How do I style it using Blockbench CSS Themes?
+  Use these CSS selectors:
+    Timer: "#trplnr-timer"
+    Reset Button: "#trplnr-resetButton"

+Made by Trplnr#8852 (Discord)